Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 When to Sanitize

 Your health inspector will be looking for proper cleaning and sanitizing practices in your restaurant.
-Follow the steps below to know when you should be sanitizing in your kitchen:
+Follow these steps to know when you should be sanitizing in your kitchen:

 After food prep